 In the past, Rock 'n' Roll has handed out everything from glow-in-the-dark medals, to medals that used beads instead of a ribbon (looking at you New Orleans!) and medals accented with glittery, fun details.

-Bonus: If you complete 2 or more Rock 'n' Roll races in a year, you are eligible to get BONUS bling—an extra medal!
+Bonus: If you complete two or more Rock 'n' Roll races in a weekend, you are eligible to get BONUS bling—an extra medal!

 5. Go fast—really fast.5 of 9